Less healthy food and drink (HFSS) ad ban: What it is & how it works

 Paid-for advertising for HFSS products (high fat, sugar or salt) that are classified as ‘less healthy’.

-• Product advertising means ads that feature or refer to an ‘identifiable’ product, or a brand logo that is specific to a product.
+• Product advertising means ads that feature or refer to an ‘identifiable’ product, or a brand logo that is specific to an 'identifiable' product.
 ‘Identifiable’ means that people can easily recognise it from the ad.
-The ban applies to product ads for items categorised as ‘less healthy’

 A product is considered ‘less healthy’ if both of these points apply: